 - Innovation and Design

 The site works on both mobile and desktop computer browser devices.
-Allowing us to scale the experience to a global audience without needing special plugins or applications.
+This compatibility allows for a scaled experience for a global audience to be able to virtually tour the facility without the need of special plugins or applications.

-LEED (Leadership in Energy and Environmental Design) is the most widely used green building rating system in the world.
+LEED (Leadership in Energy and Environmental Design) is the world’s most widely used green building rating system.
 Available for virtually all building types, LEED provides a framework for healthy, highly efficient, and cost-saving green buildings.
 LEED certification is a globally recognized symbol of sustainability achievement and leadership.